 There has never been a better time to invest in land restoration.
 Restoring degraded land has the potential to become big business.
 Entrepreneurs are finding new ways to make money from sustainably managed forests and farms.
 Some are responding to governmental incentives.
 Others are responding directly to the market, restoring land to generate new products and services, or to differentiate their offerings from the competition.
 Such enterprises are profiting by breathing new life into unproductive land.

 To help with these efforts The World Resources Institute and Fledge have partnered to create The Land Accelerator, a 4-day intense program to train and mentor entrepreneurs from select African countries, including both business planning and technical lectures, and ending with a Demo Day where participants will have a chance to pitch to prospective investors.

 December 3-6, 2018

-Seeking entrepreneurs who are working to improve the ecological function of a degraded landscape.
-This may include working on reforestation, sustainable forestry, climate-smart agriculture, and non-timber forest projects.
+Working with entrepreneurs who are working to improve the ecological function of a degraded landscape including work on reforestation, sustainable forestry, climate-smart agriculture, and non-timber forest projects.
 The Accelerator contributes to African countries’ efforts to bring 100 million hectares of land into restoration through AFR100 and the Bonn Challenge.

 Download the report.